-Decisions made by state and education leaders have the power to advance or inhibit the college success and economic mobility of students in California impacted by poverty, particularly students who identify as Black or Latinx.
-Increasingly the average college student in California is a person of color, the first in their family to attend college, and attends multiple institutions on their educational journey.
+Decisions made by state and education leaders have the power to advance or inhibit the college success and economic mobility of learners in California impacted by poverty, particularly those who identify as Black or Latinx.
+Increasingly the average student pursuing a postsecondary education in California is a person of color, the first in their family to attend college, and attends multiple institutions on their educational journey.
 Our segmented higher education system is not structured to support the success of these students, impeding retention, lengthening time to degree, and resulting in persistent equity gaps in access, completion, and transition into workforce.

 We focus on policy-based opportunities to: